nathandaven/bynathandaven/_CONTENT_/video/what-happened-to-downtown-atlanta.md

 In Portman’s mind, one of the keys to an urban renaissance involves getting Americans out of their cars.
 So he structures his projects in accordance with something he refers to as a “coordinate unit,” the distance he believes a person will walk before climbing into “the four-wheeled monster.”
 Hence the sky-bridges, the clustering of white-collar labor and fun zones in his developments. ([Arts ATL](https://www.artsatl.org/10-years-of-artsatl-how-john-portman-changed-atlanta-and-urban-america/))

-Not to mention, that block by block, property owners began to destroy nearby buildings for parking construction to service this audience, making the problem even worse.[3](https://nathandaven.substack.com/p/what-happened-to-downtown-atlanta#footnote-3-138682285)
+Not to mention, that block by block, property owners began to destroy nearby buildings for parking construction to service this audience, making the problem even worse.

 These places were basically the equivalent of a suburban mall, designed to pull people into their climate controlled interiors, so they would never want to leave.